 Beat butter, sugar and vanilla on medium speed with electric mixer for 2 minutes or until fluffy and light.
 Scrape in melted chocolate mixture with a spatula then beat on medium speed until combined.
 Add eggs one at a time and beat on low speed until combined.
 Use a wooden spoon to fold in flour/ berries mixture and sour cream alternately in 4 parts, ending with sour cream.
 The mixture will be very stiff at this stage.

 Spoon into prepared tin and smooth top with a butter knife then bake for 50 minutes to an hour, or until skewer inserted in the centre comes out clean.

 Cool in tin for 8 minutes then remove onto cooling rack to cool completely then ice.

 Sift icing sugar and cocoa into a large bowl.
 Add butter and water and beat well with a wooden spoon for around 2-3 minutes, or until smooth and thick and of spreading consistency.
 You could use an electric beater, however I was a bit lazy at the time.

 Tip: Because of the blueberries, this needs to be stored in the fridge.
-To keep it fresh, I’ve read placing a sliced apple half in with the cake in an airtight container keeps it moist and fresh, although I haven’t tried this myself.
+I’ve read placing a sliced apple half in with the cake in an airtight container keeps it fresh, although I haven’t tried this myself.